Ready for some artsy fun? Let’s paint the cars!

 It’s the same with painting toys – they understand that this is a fun activity when it’s an activity…it’s not an everyday kind of thing.

-My kids have never drawn on walls or marked up toys, and I believe that has a lot to do with activities like this.
-They have a chance to get that curiosity out in a safe way and under watchful supervision.
+My kids have never drawn on walls or marked up toys (shocker).
+I believe that has a lot to do with activities like this.
+I was able to have upfront conversations with them about where paint goes and where it doesn’t go, and I didn’t have to wait for them to color on my walls to have that conversation.

-- Washable tempera paint (this stuff works the best)
+- Washable paint (this stuff works the best)